DiegoCM1/hf-virtual-stylist/frontend/README.md

 ```

 ## Deployment Notes
-- Vercel/Next proxies will automatically forward `/api/*` when `NEXT_PUBLIC_RUNPOD_URL` is set in the environment.
+- Vercel/Next proxies will automatically forward `/api/*` when `NEXT_PUBLIC_API_BASE` is set in the environment.
 For static hosting or custom deployments, configure an equivalent rewrite.
-- Ensure the backend exposes HTTPS asset URLs (or configure `NEXT_PUBLIC_API_BASE_URL`) so that the gallery can display generated images without mixed-content warnings.【F:frontend/src/app/admin/page.tsx†L1-L32】
+- Ensure the backend exposes HTTPS asset URLs (or configure `NEXT_PUBLIC_API_BASE`) so that the gallery can display generated images without mixed-content warnings.【F:frontend/src/app/admin/page.tsx†L1-L37】